Community Partnership Committees

 Members are compensated $75 for every 60-minute meeting and $100 for every 90–120-minute meeting.

-Friends provides travel or parking reimbursements, food and beverages, and other accommodation and access needs as requested to committee members.
+Friends provides public transit or parking reimbursements, food and beverages, and other accommodation and access needs as requested to committee members.
 Our office building is wheelchair accessible and has an elevator on-site.

 There is street parking and several garages/lot parking at: